dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 | Pandas                        | 7.87     |
 | Pandas (manual pushdown)      | 0.17     |

 We can see that the performance difference between doing the pushdown and not doing the pushdown is dramatic.
-When we perform the pushdown, Pandas has performance in the same ballpark as DuckDB.
+When we perform the pushdown, Pandas has performance in the same ballpark as dataminer.
 Without the pushdown, however, it is loading the entire file from disk, including the other 15 columns that are not required to answer the query.

 ## Joins